Opportunities

 Meet a Wildcat: Civil Engineering

-Paige Hornbeck is a senior civil engineering major here at the College of Engineering and Physical Sciences.
-Read more to learn about why she loves being a student in her department.
+Paige Hornbeck is a civil engineering major in the College of Engineering and Physical Sciences.
+Read more to learn about why she loves being a civil engineering student at UNH.

 Meet a Wildcat: Environmental Engineering

-Kara Wittman is a junior environmental engineering major here at the College of Engineering and Physical Sciences.
-Read more to learn about why she loves being a student in her department.
+Kara Wittman is an environmental engineering major here at the College of Engineering and Physical Sciences.
+Read more to learn about why she loves being an environmental engineering student at UNH.

 Ph.D.
 Student Studies Soil Frost Using Ground Penetrating Radar from a Drone